top of page

 What is Pluralistic counselling?

-Pluralistic counselling involves acknowledging one approach may not suit all.
-Here are some things the therapist would discuss with their unique client.
+Here are some things I would discuss with the unique client.

 • Their reasons for therapy.

-• What they want from therapy.
+• What they would like from the therapy.

 • Their goals and how they believe they could achieve these positively using self-awareness and self-reflection.